 How to create a Xubuntu Live USB Bootable Flash Drive while running from the Live CD.
 The following segment explains how to put Xubuntu on a Flash Drive via Ubuntu’s Official Startup Disk Creator.
 Ubuntu’s Casper Persistence option is additionally being used here.
 Enabling you to save and then restore basic changes on subsequent boots.
 Xubuntu is an official fork of Ubuntu that utilizes an XFCE desktop instead of Gnome.
 It was also designed to use less system resources than Ubuntu or Kubuntu.

 How to Install and Use UNetbootin from Linux: UNetbootin is a Live USB creation tool that can be used to create a Live Linux USB flash drive.
 One nice feature of UNetbootin is that the tool is offered for Windows and Linux.
 In the following, I will cover how to quickly get UNetbootin up and running within an Ubuntu Linux Operating Environment.

 How to Create a MultiBoot USB Flash Drive from Linux: Multisystem is an awesome tool created by LiveUSB.info, that works similar to our Windows based MultiBootISOs USB creator, but was created for use within Linux.
 It also uses Grub2 instead of Grub Legacy, and can be run from within Ubuntu Linux to create a Custom Multiboot UFD containing your favorite Bootable Live Linux Distributions.

 Put Lucid Puppy on a USB Flash Drive in Windows.
-In the following section I will show you one way to put Lucid Puppy "Lupu" on a USB Flash Drive from within Windows by using our Universal USB Installer.
-Lucid Puppy, coordinated by Barry Kauler is made from a combination of Woof and Canonical's Ubuntu Lucid Lynx release.
-Although cram packed with popular features, this Linux distribution remains small, weighing in at only 128MB.
+In the following section I will show you one way to put Lucid Puppy “Lupu” on a USB Flash Drive from within Windows by using YUMI.
+Lucid Puppy, coordinated by Barry Kauler is made from a combination of Woof and Canonical’s Ubuntu Lucid Lynx release.
+Although cram packed with popular features, this Linux distribution remains lightweight and small.
+Weighing in at only 128MB.